Shopify/hydrogen/rfc/routing.md

 }
 ```

-The `notFoundMaybeRedirect` function also automatically handles a `redirect_to` query parameter.
-For example, given the URL: `https://wwww.hydrogen.shop/products/oldsnowboard?redirect_to=/products/hydrogen`, the main URL doesn't exist, but instead of returning a 404, Hydrogen will return a 302 to `/products/hydrogen`.
+The `notFoundMaybeRedirect` function also automatically handles a `return_to` query parameter.
+For example, given the URL: `https://wwww.hydrogen.shop/products/oldsnowboard?return_to=/products/hydrogen`, the main URL doesn't exist, but instead of returning a 404, Hydrogen will return a 302 to `/products/hydrogen`.

 ## Online-store Proxying